-Colleen F. Shanahan teaches a law clinic at the Sheller Center for Social Justice.
-Her research focuses on access to justice, especially the role of advocates, as well as the intersection of civil and criminal law.
+Colleen F. Shanahan teaches Justice Lab, a law clinic at the Sheller Center for Social Justice.
+Her research focuses on empirical studies of civil courts, access to justice, and the intersection of civil and criminal law.
 She also writes about topics in clinical legal education.
 Professor Shanahan was named a Bellow Scholar for her empirical access to justice scholarship.

 Before joining the Temple faculty, Professor Shanahan was a Visiting Associate Professor of Law at Georgetown University Law Center, where she directed the Community Justice Project, a clinic that focused on both poverty law litigation and systemic advocacy projects.
 Professor Shanahan was also previously a Lecturer in Law at Columbia University School of Law.